valeriafz/OOP/README.md

 lab4 - a deeper look into polymorphism and inheritance, by using 3 different implementations of stacks, linked through the same typescript interface.

+TMPS folders explore the implementation of SOLID principles and Design Patterns (Structural, Creational, Behavioural) in a simple e-commerce shop project, for better flexibility and consistent code.

 # Running requirement
 installation of node is required.